ubiquibit-inc/sensor-failure/README.md

 This project demonstrates how to use Spark's Arbitrary Stateful Streaming Engine to generate ML data from a publicly-available sensor network.

+You too can have a fully-operational buoy anomaly detector running on your workstation.
+Just follow along.

 #### Background

-NOAA operates a world-wide network of weather stations under auspices of the [National Data Buoy Center](https://www.ndbc.noaa.gov/).
+[NOAA](https://www.noaa.gov/) operates a world-wide network of weather stations under auspices of the [National Data Buoy Center](https://www.ndbc.noaa.gov/).

 Reporting weather stations have multiple configurations.
 Sensor arrays are either land-based (C-man), moored, or floating.
 Weather reports are transmitted via [GOES](https://en.wikipedia.org/wiki/Geostationary_Operational_Environmental_Satellite) or [Iridium](https://en.wikipedia.org/wiki/Iridium_satellite_constellation) satellite networks to a ground facility in Wallops Island, Virginia.